 It might seem like choosing a tow truck is a fairly simple process; after all, all tow trucks are designed to haul vehicles.
 However, in reality, trucks are actually designed to haul differently, so you want to choose a vehicle that will best suit the needs of you and your customers.

 Here’s a look at four different types of tow trucks and their uses.

 The Flatbed Tow Truck

-Also known as the “rollback” or “slide” tow truck, new flatbed for sale are the most commonly used towing vehicles.
+Also known as the “rollback” or “slide” tow truck, new flatbed are the most commonly used towing vehicles.
 They feature an empty, flat bed (hence the name) that is outfitted with hydraulics.
 The hydraulics allow the flatbed to move up and down, making them quite easy to use.